TherryHilaire/TherryHilaire/README.md

   * Assistant teacher for CEDEC (Centre de Developpement Communautaire) Haiti during the summer of 2023
   * Contracted during the summer of 2023 to work as developper on a ungoing project.
+  * Setting up my own home network infrastructure on my server with Nextcloud and Proxmox
+  * Developing and maintaining my school's newspaper's website <a href="https://flashlad.com/"/>(FlashLAD)</a>

 - ***Education***

-  * Tenth grade student in High school.
+  * Eleventh grade student in High school.
+  * TryHackMe Jr Penetration Tester learning path.

 - ***Contact Me***